Using Malware Prevention

 - After rebooting, scanning only files that have been touched since the last scan

 Threat policies are used to specify how you want to handle files determined to be clean, suspicious, or malicious.
 A file is suspicious if the service was unable to definitively determine a file to be clean or malicious; for example, the service may not be able to access a password-protected or encrypted file, and therefore cannot determine if the file is a real threat.
 A file is malicious if Barracuda Content Shield has scanned the file and has designated that file as a threat that should not be accessed by users.
-Malicious files are quarantined by default.
+Malicious files on the endpoint are quarantined by default (does not apply to files on removable drives).

 For best protection, set Action for Suspicious Files to Quarantine so that an administrator can review suspicious files later and decide if the file should be released or deleted from the end user’s device.